woocommerce/woocommerce/tests/e2e/core-tests/README.md

   - `runVariableProductUpdateTest` - Shopper can view and update variations on a variable product
   - `runCheckoutCreateAccountTest` - Shopper can create an account during checkout
   - `runMyAccountCreateAccountTest` - Shopper can create an account via my account page
+  - `runCartRedirectionTest` - Shopper is redirected to the cart page after adding to cart

 ### REST API